umams2002/datafun-02-functions/README.md

 ## Prerequisite

 1. Complete the steps at [datafun-01-getting-started](https://github.com/denisecase/datafun-01-getting-started).
-1. Get the authors code as described at [datafun-01-textbook](https://github.com/denisecase/datafun-01-textbook).
+1. Get author examples as described at [datafun-01-textbook](https://github.com/denisecase/datafun-01-textbook).

 See those projects for additional help with tasks below.

-## Goals

-1. Use built-in functions.
-1. Create and call custom functions.
-1. Create methods (functions in a class)
-1. Employ statistical functions

 ## Task 1 - Fork this Repo